 More Questions on Environment and Ecology in Indian

-• Q. Which one among the following has the maximum number of National Parks?
+• Q. Which state has the highest percentage of forest?

 • Q. In which state is the Kanger Ghati National Park?